JasonStorey/Optional.js/README.md

 Send your feedback.
 Send your pull requests.
 All contributions are appreciated!

-# Copyright and license
+# License

-Created and copyright (c) 2014-2019 by Jason A. Storey

-Optional.js may be freely distributed under the MIT license.
+Optional.js may be freely distributed under the MIT license - [LICENSE](https://github.com/JasonStorey/Optional.js/blob/master/LICENSE)